lymakara-dev/airplane-detection/README.md

 ## Dataset Preparation

 1. Export YOLO labels from Label Studio

+Start label-studio:

+    label-studio start

+Go to: `http://localhost:8080` and do the labeling and export zip file

 2. Copy images into dataset/images
 3. Place labels into dataset/labels
 4. Run dataset split: